Lumi-supercomputer/lumi-userguide/docs/hardware/network.md

 - **Rank 3:** multiple electrical groups all-to-all connected with optical cables

-The dragonfly topology allows for communication to be performed in a maximum of 3 switch hops: one hop inside the source group, one hop between group and one hop inside the destination group.
+The dragonfly topology allows for communication to be performed in a maximum of 3 switch hops: one hop inside the source group, one hop between the group and one hop inside the destination group.

 <figure>